microsoft/cordova-samples/cordova-hooks/README.md

 Note: While there is an older "shell script" based way to add hooks into your project, this is missing a number of useful features and requires an "execute bit" to be set on the script for iOS on OSX which makes authoring them on Windows challenging.

 Hooks are a powerful and flexible concept that can be used in a variety of events and even execute other Cordova commands.
-You won't use them every day, but they are hugely useful in certain circumsances.
+You won't use them every day, but they are hugely useful in certain circumstances.
 Hooks will run from any Cordova based CLI (ex: Ionic) or when using something like Gulp to run your CI builds.
 Note that project hooks do not currently work in PhoneGap Build.
 See the **[Cordova Hooks Readme](http://go.microsoft.com/fwlink/?LinkID=533744)** for additional details on creating hooks and a list of available events.

 ##The Sample Project
 In this sample project you can find here has two hooks designed to deal with two documented, known issues.
 The sample project adds one hook via a plugin and another at the project level via config.xml.